Proprioception: That Hard-to-Pronounce Sixth Sense Your Trainer (Probably) Didn’t Mention

 - Perform the exercise

 Let’s back up a bit and explain why eliminating visual input is important for proprioception training.
 Imagine a gymnast flipping on a balance beam.
 Because he can’t always see where his body will land, he reduces his dependence on his vision and uses proprioception to guide his body through space.
 If he spent too much time looking for the balance beam, he’d become uncoordinated and possibly suffer a nasty fall.
-We like to call this Mindful Motion1 since it’s a purposeful movement using all of your senses.
+We like to call this Mindful Motion1 since he's fully aware of his body and engaging in purposeful movement.

 His routine might seem effortless, but really his brain is sending and receiving thousands of messages via his nervous system to command his every move.
 If those signals are interrupted, his entire body becomes unbalanced and uncoordinated - that is true for us too.
 The decreased brain-body communication impairs our ability for fluid movement.

 If you’re looking to elevate your proprioception, try using the WAV.
 As your body maintains its balance against the WAV’s subtle movements, it sets off a whole-body reaction, stimulating your sensory receptors to sharpen this critical sixth sense.
 Our goal is to help you gain new insights into your own body’s unique positioning, posture, strength, and abilities, without leaving you sore, fatigued, or injured.